jonkarrer/Feedback-App/README.md

   <h3 align="center">Feedback App</h3>

   <p align="center">
     A SPA that keeps track of customer feedback.
+Built with Svelte & tested with Playwright.
     <br />
     <a href="https://github.com/jonkarrer/Feedback-App"><strong>Explore the docs »</strong></a>
     <br />